 - Your name, address, email address and phone number should appear on every page of the file.

 - Begin the document with a short cover letter, including a bio of no more than 65 words for inclusion in our “Notes on Contributors” section.
 Remember to include, either in your bio or your cover letter, an explanation of your Italian heritage.
 Please note that we may edit the bio according to space concerns.

 - We welcome poems on any subject and have no special preference for Italian or Italian American themes.

 - Simultaneous submissions are accepted, but notify us immediately if your work is accepted elsewhere.

 - Please email the Word doc to Italian Americana at email@example.com.
 “Poetry/Your Last Name” should appear in the subject line.

-- If your poetry is published in Italian Americana, please wait a year (two issues) before sending new work to be considered.
+- If your poetry is published in Italian Americana, please wait for an additional issue to publish before sending new work to be considered.